Many Articles and pamphlets available in print!

 There is so much more the Bible says about who we are in Christ, but isn't this a great start?
 We should be encouraged by these verses, and we will be wise to look at them from time to time as a reminder of His goodness and thank God for all he's done for us!

 Have you ever wondered what your spiritual gifts are?
 Have you considered that you may have more gifts than you are aware of?
-A good starting point to discovering them is to take a spiritual gifts inventory test.* It is a multi-page questionnaire which you can answer and then tabulate the results to find your gifts.
+A helpful starting point to discovering them may be to take a spiritual gifts inventory test.
+It is a multi-page questionnaire which you can answer and then tabulate the results to find your gifts.
 The problem with this approach, is that it is completely one-sided.
 It guides you by your opinion and thoughts of yourself, which can be too lofty or too lowly.
 It would be much more objective to have someone who knows you, fill it out with you, but of course, that would take quite a bit of someone's time and still be somewhat subjective.
 This brochure uses a more well-rounded approach to discovering your spiritual gifts, summarized by the acronym GIFTS:

 Glean from the Scriptures.
 Study the lists and uses of spiritual gifts in the various Biblical passages and gather all the information you can.
 Passages like Romans 12:6-8; 1 Corinthians 12:8-10,28-30; and Ephesians 4:11 will provide plenty of information.
 Secondly, examine the function of the gifts in the lives of believers.
 Read the book of Acts and Romans chapter 16.